Dining Al Fresco in Downtown New York

 Adjusted Hours: Sun through Thurs; 12pm – 10pm; Fri through Sat, 12.30pm – 10.30pm

 The original Sant Ambroeus opened its doors in Milan in 1936.
-Its New York homage is aptly nestled on West Fourth Street in SoHo with two-top tables lined up along the sidewalk ideal for people-watching.
+Its New York homage is aptly nestled on Lafayette Street in SoHo with two-top tables lined up along the sidewalk ideal for people-watching.
 Ever emulating Old World Milanese authenticity, the pasticceria, confetteria, and espresso bar make Sant Ambroeus a popular breakfast and lunch spot among locals.
 The menu consists of traditional dishes such as artichoke and parmesan salad, risotto, exotic fruit salad, tiramisu, and pear gelato with pear liqueur.
 The icy gelato could cool down the hottest of days—heavenly and perfectly balanced, the patron saint of Milan would be proud.

 Adjusted Hours: Mon through Fri, 12pm – 12am; Sat & Sun, 10am – 12am

 There are few New York institutions with a legacy as rich as Dante’s.
 The century-old bar and restaurant in the Greenwich Village made a name for itself in decades past as a hangout for cultural icons like Anaïs Nin, Ernest Hemingway, Robert Mapplethorpe, Patti Smith, Bob Dylan, among many other beatniks, artists, and writers.
 Now a registered New York City historic landmark, Dante has most recently received attention for its “world’s best bar” accolade making its outdoor tables arguably the hottest seat in town.